SpotlightKid/drone-matrixchat-notify/README.md

     placeholder substitution).
-The template context is controlled by the `pass_environment` setting, same as with non-Jinja templates, but placeholders use a different syntax (example: `{{DRONE_REPO}}`), so the `template` setting should be changed to be a valid Jinja2 template string when this is enabled.
+The template context is controlled by the `pass_environment` setting, same as with non-Jinja templates, but placeholders use a different syntax (example: `{{DRONE_REPO}}`), so the `template` setting should be changed to be a valid Jinja template string when this is enabled.

     Using this feature requires the `jinja2` Python module to be available